 The Supplier Code of Conduct is the cornerstone of our Supplier Workplace Accountability (SWA) program, which aims to help suppliers understand our expectations, verify compliance with our expectations and work toward continuous improvement.
 We launched our first Supplier Code of Conduct in 1993 and have continued to evolve and strengthen it, to reflect updated international human rights standards, consultation with external experts in supplier workplace accountability, a human rights gap analysis and dialogue with suppliers.
-We expect our suppliers to meet the standards for human rights, workplace environment, business integrity and environmental management contained in the Supplier Code of Conduct.
+We expect, and provide guidance to assist, our suppliers to meet the standards for human rights, workplace environment, business integrity and environmental management contained in the Supplier Code of Conduct.
+We also expect supplier self-excellence in these four areas through their implementation of their own management systems.
+McDonald's Supplier Guidance Document is shared with all suppliers and provides detailed guidance on how a supplier can comply with each aspect of the Code of Conduct and how suppliers and their supply chains can meet our expectations.
+For example, the Supplier Guidance Document clearly explains our expectation: (1) that suppliers ensure that their hiring process and the hiring process of their recruitment agencies provide people employment under voluntary terms; (2) that suppliers should maintain legally accepted age verification records to demonstrate all workers are of legal working age when they commenced work; (3) that suppliers respect the right to associate or not associate with any group of their choice, as permitted by law, without fear of reprisal, intimidation, or harassment; and (4) that suppliers respect the rights of people to bargain collectively where such rights are established by law or contract.